Trustpilot

 Included

-- Access to your own personal ‘My Oyster’ account – our online portal where you can find out much more about the program and manage your booking
+• Access to your own personal ‘My Oyster’ account – our online portal where you can find out much more about the program and manage your booking

-- Dedicated contact time with an experienced destination manager to discuss the project, answer any of your questions and for us to find out more about you
+• Dedicated contact time with an experienced destination manager to discuss the project, answer any of your questions and for us to find out more about you

-- Help and advice from our UK office before arrival and whilst you are away
+• Help and advice from our UK office before arrival and whilst you are away

-- Pre-departure information covering medical, safety and project advice
+• Pre-departure information covering medical, safety and project advice

-- Gold level, 24/7 Pharos crisis management and incident support cover
+• Gold level, 24/7 Pharos crisis management and incident support cover

-- Financial protection: ATOL (if we book your flights); IPP (if we don’t book your flights)
+• Financial protection: ATOL (if we book your flights).

-- Thorough orientation on arrival
+• Thorough orientation on arrival

-- Accommodation (see the ‘accommodation’ section above for details)
+• Accommodation (see the ‘accommodation’ section above for details)

-- Advice on visa requirements
+• Advice on visa requirements

-- Oyster plants a tree in Africa with TreeAid to help reduce the impact of global carbon emissions
+• Oyster plants a tree in Africa with TreeAid to help reduce the impact of global carbon emissions

-- Meals and soft drinks at the project site
+• Meals and soft drinks at the project site

 On your return:

-- Welcome home pack
+• Welcome home pack

-- Certificate of Recognition (on request)
+• Certificate of Recognition (on request)

-- References (on request)
+• References (on request)

 Not Included

-- Flights – as an ATOL bonded company, Oyster can book flights for you
+• Flights – as an ATOL bonded company, Oyster can book flights for you

-- You need a valid passport that meets the requirements of the country you will be travelling to
+• You need a valid passport that meets the requirements of the country you will be travelling to

-- Insurance (covering your time with Oyster and any planned independent travel)
+• Insurance (covering your time with Oyster and any planned independent travel)

-- Any costs associated with changing your return flight date if you need to
+• Any costs associated with changing your return flight date if you need to

-- Independent travel costs
+• Independent travel costs

-- Home country travel costs
+• Home country travel costs

-- Spending money for additional trips, food and entertainment
+• Spending money for additional trips, food and entertainment

 With the rise of agriculture to support a growing population in this part of the world, the land in which the elephants can live freely has been dramatically reduced.
 Increasingly these elephants will venture into farmer’s land where they will wreak devastation by feeding on the crops.
 The work of 3 months can be undone by just one elephant in one night.

-This project works hard to protect boundaries between humans and elephants to create a sustainable future for both species.
+This volunteer project works hard to protect boundaries between humans and elephants to create a sustainable future for both species.
 In addition to this, huge importance is placed upon integrating humans and elephants, so that local communities will feel empowered and able to embrace their country’s icon once more.
 Without this volunteer project, the future of wild Asian elephants in Sri Lanka is not encouraging.

-Whilst late-availability is possible, we would advise booking as soon as you can to guarantee your ideal dates.
-Our projects are very popular and spaces can fill up several months in advance, especially for the months of June to September.
+Whilst late-availability is sometimes possible, we advise booking as soon as you can to guarantee your ideal dates, especially if you are hoping to travel between June to September.

 Your days tend to start early to “cheat the heat”.
 You will then get involved in a project for a few hours in the morning, before a good lunch and siesta in the early afternoon.
 The afternoon shift then starts again until the early evening- although to be prepared to be flexible!